IvoVermeer/todomvc/questions.md

 Side note: when I did this, I realized I was doing basically what jQuery is... a helper library.
 I read a blog somewhere last week which was basically a rant that developers choose to use libraries when not needed.
 Could have been written by Gordon:)

 ### router function
 I basically would like to know if the router setup is actually how it should be.
 I ran into an issue with the onscreen todos.
 They got cleared when I refreshed the page twice.
-That why I added an 'window.onload' event listener(line 59).
+That's why I added an 'window.onload' event listener(line 59).

 ### UUID generator
 The uuid now generates a random string but it's just numbers.
 I'd like to know how to (randomly) throw some letters in there.
 Probably using the map() function(strings are just arrays, right?)